sligara7/dnd_creator/services/character/README.md

 ## Overview

 The Character Service is a FastAPI-based microservice that handles character creation, management, and evolution for D&D 5e 2024.
 It includes support for both traditional D&D character creation and the Antitheticon identity deception system.
+The service uses the centralized Storage Service for data persistence, ensuring consistent data management across the platform.

 ### Key Features